Follow Christ by Following Paul

-Ephesians 5:1 tells us to, “Be ye therefore followers of God…” in response to the forgiveness offered to us through Christ explained in Ephesians 4:31-32.
-How do we follow God today in the Body of Christ?
-The Apostle Paul provides clear instructions as to how we do so:
+Ephesians 5:1 tells us, “Be ye therefore followers of God…” which comes right on the heels of the forgiveness offered to us through Christ in Ephesians 4:31-32.
+So how does a member of the Body of Christ actually follow God today?
+Paul provides clear instructions as to how we do so:

 “[16] Wherefore I beseech you, be ye followers of me.” – 1 Corinthians 4:16